 The main difference between twin vs. full mattresses is the width.
 A full-size mattress is 15 inches wider than a twin.
-To help you compare the two, use our comparison chart above and our detailed guide below.
-In it, we cover the difference in dimension between twin, twin XL, full, and full XL mattresses.
+To help you compare the two, we’re going to cover the major differences between Twin, Twin XL, Full, and Full XL mattresses.

-Aside from a crib mattress, a standard twin mattress (also known as a “single bed”) is the smallest mattress size on the market.
-The dimensions of a twin mattress are 38 inches wide and 75 inches long with a surface area of 2,850 square inches.
+Aside from a crib mattress, a standard Twin mattress (also known as a “single bed”) is the smallest mattress size on the market at 38 inches wide and 75 inches long.
 It’s compact and small, making it great for children, bunk beds, and small sleeping spaces.

-A twin XL is slightly larger than a twin mattress with dimensions of 38 inches wide and 80 inches long and a surface area of 3,040 square inches.
-It is five inches longer than a twin with a surface area that is about 6% larger — making it a great option for taller teenagers or adults who live in small spaces.
-Twin XL mattresses are about the same length as a king or queen mattress, but much less wide.
+A Twin XL is slightly larger than a twin mattress.
+It’s five inches longer than a twin with a surface area that’s about 6% larger — making it a great option for taller teenagers or adults who live in small spaces.
+Twin XL mattresses are about the same length as a King size mattress or a Queen size mattress but much less wide.

-A standard full mattress (also known as a “double bed”) is 15 inches wider than a twin XL, but five inches shorter.
-The dimensions of a full mattress are 53 inches wide and 74 inches long with a surface area that is 30% larger than a twin XL at 3,975 square inches.
+A standard Full size mattress (also known as a “double bed”) is 15 inches wider than the Twin XL but five inches shorter.
+A full mattress has a surface area that’s 30% larger than the Twin XL.
 This makes a great starter mattress for recent grads or young adults living on their own for the first time.

-A full XL is the same width as a standard full, however, it’s five inches longer.
-The typical dimensions for a full XL are 53 inches wide and 80 inches long with a surface area that is 6% larger than a standard full at 4,240 square inches.
-This makes it a great option for taller adults who find the standard full a bit too small.
+A Full XL is the same width as a standard full, however, it’s five inches longer.
+Full XL mattresses have a surface area that’s 6% larger than a standard full at 4,240 square inches.
+This makes it a great option for taller adults who find the standard full a bit too short.